 The Frood-Stobie team in action.
 "Victim" Marc Ashcroft is treated by Al Benoit, Jack McGibbon and Bob Recollet.
-In the background Judge Hank Derks and team member the scattered plates on the picnic tables further serve to heighten the illusion of being outdoors.
-It is almost enough to convince the viewer that he has stumbled upon an idyllic wilderness
+In the background Judge Hank Derks and team member Fern Pineault.

+Several tents are grouped in a clearing which is surrounded by spruce trees and in the background the sounds of peacefully chirping birds can be heard.
+The scent of pine needles and the scattered plates on the picnic tables further serve to heighten the illusion of being outdoors.
+It is almost enough to convince the viewer that he has stumbled upon an idyllic wilderness retreat.